 \[\begin{equation} \begin{split} p(\boldsymbol{w}, \boldsymbol{\theta}, {\{z_t\}}_{t=L+1}^n | D_n) \propto \pi_w(\boldsymbol{w}) \prod_{l=1}^L \pi_l(\boldsymbol{\theta}_l) \\ \prod_{t=L+1}^n \Biggl\{ f_{z_t} (x_t | x_{t-z_t}, \boldsymbol{\theta}_{z_t}) \sum_{l=1}^L w_l \delta_l(z_t) \Biggl\}. \end{split} \tag{4} \end{equation}\]

-\(\boldsymbol{\theta}\) collects parameters for the transition kernel. \(D_n = {\{x_t\}}_{t=L+1}^n\) is the data.
+\(\boldsymbol{w}\) is the mixture weights. \(\boldsymbol{\theta}\) collects parameters for the transition kernel. \(D_n = {\{x_t\}}_{t=L+1}^n\) is the data.

 Simulation Studies